asssuzme/job-hunter/replit.md

   - Fixed type errors in home.tsx for better TypeScript compliance
   - Streamlined Cashfree payment service implementations

+- **2025-08-03**: Enhanced loading animations throughout the application:
+  - Created comprehensive loading animation components with Framer Motion for smooth, professional animations
+  - Replaced all basic Loader2 spinners with new animated components (Spinner, GridLoader, DotsLoader, PageLoader)
+  - Updated auth-callback.tsx to use GridLoader with smooth scale and fade animations
+  - Updated landing.tsx to use PageLoader component for initial auth loading
+  - Updated home.tsx stat cards to use animated Spinner component
+  - Updated job-scraper.tsx submit button to use DotsLoader animation
+  - Updated email-composer-modal.tsx with DotsLoader for email generation and Spinner for send operations
+  - Updated analytics.tsx to use PageLoader for loading state
+  - Updated App.tsx initial loading to use PageLoader component
+  - Added skeleton loaders for stat cards and progress bar components for better UX

 ## System Architecture

 ### Frontend Architecture